A Brief History of the Pembroke Welsh Corgi:

 Corgis are generally a healthy breed.
 Some incidence of Hip Dysplasia, Spinal Disc Problems, Autoimmune diseases, and Cataracts have been seen in the breed.

-If you are considering the adoption of a Welsh Corgi puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+If you are considering the adoption of a Corgi puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
+Ensure that the prospective puppy’s parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the main General Information page.)

 Additional Health Resources: